TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 .. note::

-   The Admin tool was called "Install Tool" in earlier versions, you will likely still see that term in some places.
+   The job of the Admin tool in the backend has been done by the "Install Tool" in earlier versions.
+   The Admin tool is also a system investigation tool in the frontend.

 .. _important-actions: